-"[W]hen liberty is at stake," deference "has no role to play."
-Guedes v.
-Bureau of Alcohol, Tobacco, Firearms & Explosives, 140 S. Ct.
-789, 790 (2020) (Gorsuch, J., statement regarding denial of certiorari).
 After this Court's decision in Kisor v.
-Wilkie, 139 S. Ct.
+Wilkie, 139 S.Ct.
 2400 (2019), "awoke [courts] from [their] slumber of reflexive deference," the rule of lenity has "thus been thrust to the fore."
 Nasir, 17 F.4th at 472 (Bibas, J., concurring).
-"Before deferring, [a court] must first exhaust [] traditional tools of statutory construction. . . .
+"Before deferring, [a court] must first exhaust [] traditional tools of statutory construction...
 And one tool among many stands out as well suited to the task: the rule of lenity."
 Id.

 Any other conclusion "raises serious constitutional concerns" about the proper role of courts.
-Valenzuela

-Gallardo, 968 F.3d at 1059.
+Valenzuela Gallardo, 968 F.3d at 1059.
 "The rule of lenity and Chevron deference are typically mutually exclusive[.]"
 Id. at 1060.
 Lenity, of course, reflects the primacy of the legislature in imposing punishment.
 Id. n.3.
 Chevron just reflects judicial policy "to permit agencies to fill in the details of a statute."
 Id.
 When the policy of Chevron deference collides with the constitutional imperative reflected by the rule of lenity-lenity prevails.
 Nasir, 17 F.4th at 474; see also Hylton v.
 U.S. Att'y Gen., 992 F.3d 1154, 1158 (11th Cir.
 2021) (applying lenity instead of deference).

-And all of this flows from the language of Chevron itself. because at the outset, a court "evaluate[s] whether Congress has written clearly," and "[t]o determine whether a statute has a plain meaning," a court asks "whether its meaning may be settled by the 'traditional tools of statutory construction."
+And all of this flows from the language of Chevron itself, because at the outset, a court "evaluate[s]

+whether Congress has written clearly," and "[t]o determine whether a statute has a plain meaning," a court asks "whether its meaning may be settled by the 'traditional tools of statutory construction."
 Hylton, 992 F.3d at 1157-58 (quoting Chevron, 467 U.S. at 843 n.9).
 "These tools encompass our 'regular interpretive method,' Gen. Dynamics Land Sys., Inc. v.
 Cline, 540 U.S. 581, 600 (2004), including the canons of construction."
 Id. at 1158.
 "Where, as here, the canons supply an answer, Chevron leaves the stage."
 Epic Sys.
-Corp., 138 S. Ct. at 1630; see also Solid Waste Agency of N. Cook Cnty. v.
+Corp., 138 S.Ct. at 1630; see also Solid Waste Agency of N. Cook Cnty. v.
 U.S. Army Corps of Eng'rs, 531 U.S. 159, 173 (2001) (refusing to apply Chevron, in part, because of canon of constitutional avoidance concerning the agency interpretation).

 In fact, this Court has followed this analysis before, applying the immigration rule of lenity to resolve a potential statutory ambiguity and then concluding that Chevron deference was no longer warranted.
 See INS v.
-St. Cyr, 533 U.S. 289, 320

-(2001).
-In St. Cyr this Court then applied "the longstanding principle of construing any lingering ambiguities in deportation statutes in favor of the alien," to "foreclose[]" a punitive reading of a deportation statute.
+St. Cyr., 533 U.S. 289, 320 In St. Cyr. this Court applied "the (2001).longstanding principle of construing any lingering ambiguities in deportation statutes in favor of the alien," to "foreclose "a punitive reading of a deportation statute.
 533 U.S. at 320.
 Then, in a footnote, it cast aside a call to "extend deference under Chevron," because, after "applying the normal 'tools of statutory construction" there was, "for Chevron purposes, no ambiguity in such a statute for an agency to resolve."
 Id. at n.45 (citation omitted).

 In the end, if there is uncertainty in the meaning of the statutory provision, then the rule of lenity provides a clear answer.
-Any lingering ambiguity must be resolved in favor of Mr. Pugin.
+Any lingering ambiguity must be resolved in favor of a noncitizen.
 And with that ambiguity resolved, there is no remaining role for Chevron deference.